No Way Out (2000)

-The 2000 No Way Out was the second No Way Out professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on February 27, 2000, at the Hartford Civic Center in Hartford, Connecticut.
-Although it was the second No Way Out event, it was the first held under this name, as it was preceded in 1998 by an event named No Way Out of Texas, which was the 20th In Your House event; the event's title was truncated to "No Way Out" as it was not held in Texas.
+The 2000 No Way Out was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the second No Way Out and took place on February 27, 2000, at the Hartford Civic Center in Hartford, Connecticut.
+The first No Way Out event, which was titled Now Way Out of Texas, was held under the In Your House series in February 1998, but following the discontinuation of the In Your House shows after February 1999, a second event, truncated as "No Way Out" as it was not held in Texas, was scheduled as its own PPV, thus being the fourth former In Your House event to do so, after Over the Edge, Fully Loaded, and Unforgiven, and becoming the annual February PPV.

 The main event was a Hell in a Cell match, a match where the ring and ringside area was surrounded by a 20-foot-high roofed steel cell between WWF Champion Triple H and Cactus Jack; Triple H won the match to retain his championship.
 The featured bout on the undercard was a standard wrestling match, also known as a singles match, for a championship match at WrestleMania 2000 in which The Big Show defeated The Rock.

 Production

 Background

-In February 1998, the World Wrestling Federation (WWF, now WWE) held an event titled No Way Out of Texas: In Your House, which was the 20th In Your House pay-per-view (PPV) produced.
-In Your House was a series of monthly PPV shows that began in May 1995.
-The In Your House branding was retired following February 1999's St. Valentine's Day Massacre: In Your House event, as the company moved to install permanent names for each of its monthly PPVs.
-Following this, the WWF announced that No Way Out would return as its own PPV event on February 27, 2000, at the Hartford Civic Center in Hartford, Connecticut—the event's title was truncated to "No Way Out" as it was not held in Texas.
+From May 1995 to February 1999, the World Wrestling Federation (WWF, now WWE) ran a series of professional wrestling pay-per-view (PPV) events titled In Your House.
+They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble) and were sold at a lower cost.
+Following the St. Valentine's Day Massacre: In Your House event in February 1999, the WWF retired the In Your House branding and transitioned to giving each monthly PPV a permanent identity.
+Prior to the discontinuation, the WWF held No Way Out of Texas: In Your House in February 1998, which was the 20th In Your House event.
+Two years later, the WWF scheduled a second No Way Out, promoting it as a standalone event for February 27, 2000, at the Hartford Civic Center in Hartford, Connecticut.
+The event's title was truncated to "No Way Out" as it was not held in Texas and it became the annual February PPV.
+It was the fourth former In Your House event to continue as its own distinct PPV series, after Over the Edge, Fully Loaded, and Unforgiven.

 Storylines

-The event featured eleven professional wrestling matches with outcomes predetermined by WWF script writers.
+The event featured eleven professional wrestling matches with outcomes predetermined by the WWF's script writers.
 The matches featured wrestlers portraying their characters in planned story lines that took place before, during and after the event.